trstringer/trstringer.github.io/_posts/2020-06-22-simple-vs-oneshot-systemd-service.md

 Jun 22 13:38:59 thstring20200622092223 systemd[1]: Started Oneshot service test with multiple ExecStart and failure.
 ```

-The second `ExecStop` fails as expected, but it doesn't fail the service or stop execution and the third one does run.
+The second `ExecStart` fails as expected, but it doesn't fail the service or stop execution and the third one does run.

 ## Summary